 Other small ways to include your older family include reserving a special seat for them in your ceremony (you can mark their place with a photo or memento).
 You can also plan to give them a brief and sweet shout-out during the ceremony or mention them during a speech, whether during the ceremony or in the reception.
 Send your relative a recorded copy of the ceremony and invite them to view your wedding photo album online, or even put together a special photo album (analog, not digital) or scrapbook to give to them so they don’t feel they missed out on this important occasion.
 You may even be able to save them a piece of wedding cake!

-Did you take special steps to include an older relative in a wedding celebration?
+Did you take special steps to include an older relative in family weddings?
 Tell us in the comments.